 Tony was helping to promote Zappa and The Mothers of Invention, who were billed to perform at the Royal Albert Hall.
 This was part and parcel of an exchange with British bands – the Luddite Musicians Union had insisted that any American playing London had to be matched by a British artist playing the States.
 To even things up, The Move did an American tour.
 As Secunda’s trusty photographer, I was sent along to a press call at the Royal Garden Hotel in Knightsbridge, where Frank was staying.
 It was a posh, five-star hotel – very nice.
 On this occasion, he hadn’t come over with his band.

 There was a private lift at the side that went straight up to his penthouse suite.
 When I arrived it was a sweltering day – 16th August 1967.
 One of London’s hot ones.
 There were about fifteen other people there.
-I waved to my friend Nick Jones from the New Musical Express.
+I waved to my friend Nick Jones from the MELODY MAKER.
 There were a couple of other photographers I recognised and a lot of press people from various magazines and newspapers.
 I settled in.
 It was quite smoky and hot.
 In those days you could smoke indoors.